ECE 4420/6420 Knowledge Engineering

 • Basic probability and statistics

-• Understand the basics of probabilities, gaussian distributions, mean, standard deviation, etc.
+• Understand probabilities, Gaussian distributions, mean, standard deviation, etc.

-• Be comfortable taking derivatives and understanding matrix/vector notation and operations. (e.g., matrix multiplication).
+• Be comfortable with derivatives and matrix/vector operations (e.g., matrix multiplication).

 • Basic Python programming skills